-After taking a summer road trip across Britain, I’m convinced it’s the best way to enjoy this amazing island.
-A self drive UK holiday is the perfect combination of freedom, exploration, and relaxation.
+After taking a summer road trip from London to Scotland, I’m convinced it’s the best way to enjoy this amazing island.
+This self drive UK holiday is the perfect combination of freedom, exploration, and relaxation.

 Not having to worry about train timetables or tour schedules means you can see the country’s storybook villages and famous sights at your own pace.
 And I guarantee this charming UK road trip itinerary will make up for the mild terror of driving on narrow country lanes!